gamersekofy/fitnutri/README.md

 4. All the team members must sign the team contract found [here](https://forms.gle/PoTXjTmPGGKKZjsT6).
 Missing signatures from students will result in these students being dropped from the course since this means that they disagree with the policies and terms needed to work in a term environment.

-4. Please when ready, add your teams application's name and URL or IP to the following table.
-This will help with grading.
-Teams are expected to keep this value up to date.
+4. Please when ready, add your application's name and URL or IP to the following table.
+It is the responsability of the team lead to keep this up to date

 |             Name of the Project               |                            URL of the Project                          |
 |                    :---:                      |                                 :---:                                  |